fhoedemakers/pico-infonesPlus/README.md

 > [A more comprehensive guide from Adafruit can be found here](https://learn.adafruit.com/nes-emulator-for-rp2040-dvi-boards)

 A NES (Nintendo Entertainment System) emulator for RP2040 based microcontrollers with SD card and menu support.
 Uses HDMI for display.
+Supports dual player mode.

 > There is also an emulator port for the Sega Master System/Sega Game Gear.
 You can find it here [https://github.com/fhoedemakers/pico-smsplus](https://github.com/fhoedemakers/pico-smsplus)